 I’m not trying to be dramatic either, I genuinely believe that there are some incredible routes on our shores, and this list of five of the best roads in the UK will go some way to proving that.

-While there are so many fantastic motorcycling roads in Britain, we teamed up with the guys at Pirelli to whittle it down to five of our favourites in order to test out the Pirelli Scorpion Trail II tyres.
+While there are so many fantastic motorcycling roads in Britain, we’ve whittled that long list down to five of our favourites.
 The five that we’ve selected all provide an excellent mixture of fantastic scenery and thrilling tarmac that’ll have you turning back for more.

 Buttertubs Pass, Yorkshire Dales

 Located in the heart of the wonderful Yorkshire Dales, Buttertubs Pass was once described by Jeremy Clarkson as “the only truly spectacular road in the United Kingdom”.
 While he’s talking rubbish (there are so many ‘spectacular’ roads on this here rock of ours), I couldn’t agree more with the sentiment.
 Buttertubs Pass, which is named Cliff Gate Rd on maps, links Hardraw and Thwaite via a 6.2-mile long mountain pass that wriggles and writhes through the spectacular Yorkshire Dales scenery.

 The road gets its name from the ‘Buttertubs’, a collection of limestone potholes some 20m deep just off the side of the tarmac.
 It is said that farmers used to rest here on the way to market, and on hot days they’d lower their butter into the cool, dark chasms to keep it from melting.
 While you won’t be chilling any butter, it’s well worth pulling over to admire the views, and no doubt you’ll want to turn around and do this ride in reverse as well as this is truly one of the best roads in the UK.